conradakunga/Blog/_posts/2025-03-20-slnx-new-net-solution-file-format.md

 dotnet sln migrate
 ```

-You will see a new file has been created with a .`slnx` extension.
+You will see a new file has been created with a .`slnx` extension - the original `sln` file is not deleted.

 ![NewSolutionExtension](../images/2025/03/NewSolutionExtension.png)